stanfordnlp/string2string/README.md

 ## Thanks

 Our project owes a debt of gratitude to the following individuals for their contributions, comments, and feedback: Federico Bianchi, Corinna Coupette, Sebastian Gehrmann, Tayfun Gür, Şule Kahraman, Deniz Keleş, Luke Melas-Kyriazi, Tolúlopé Ògúnrèmí, Alexander "Sasha" Rush, Kyle Swanson, and Garrett Tanzer.

+## Contributing

+If you are interested in contributing to this library, we encourage you to review our [documentation](https://string2string.readthedocs.io/en/latest/) first to gain a better understanding of the codebase's format and structure.
+Once you are familiar with the codebase, you are welcome to submit a pull request.
+We are looking for new contributors to help us drive our efforts forward!

 [def1]: https://colab.research.google.com/drive/11dKisbukdDMaZwp_Tnx_64Z7sn0uQD9c?usp=sharing
 [def2]: https://colab.research.google.com/drive/1e8iwBkA7Q4XpmHtxst8_XA-APx4Vsb4j?usp=sharing